-This article will detail the installation and configuration of Internet Systems Consortium's Kea DHCP Server.
+This article will detail the installation and configuration of Internet Systems Consortium's Kea DHCP Servers.

 - The DHCP servers will provide dynamic IPv4 and IPv6 network address assignments